eduardovrs/CarWorkshops/README.md

 ## **Builds**

-To run the project locally you can run the following command:
+To run the project you can run the following command:

 ```sh
 $ yarn start